 Items That Negative Affect Your Credit Score

-- Late Payments: Late payments will have a significantly negative impact on one’s credit when it is recent.
-The more time that elapses and the older the late payment gets it will have less of an impact on one’s credit score.
+- Late Payments: Late payments will significantly negatively impact one’s credit when it is recent.
+The more time elapses, and the older the late payment gets, it will have less impact on one’s credit score.

 - Hard inquiries: A hard inquiry occurs when you give a company permission to pull your credit report.
 Whenever you apply for a loan or credit, the lender will pull a hard copy of your credit report.
 Hard inquiries remain on your credit report for 2 years.
 However, hard inquiries will only negatively affect your score for 12 months.

 - Collections: A collection account is a result of an account going more than 120 days late.
-The creditor will either sell the debt to a third party collection agency to collect the debt.
-Or they will have their internal collection department collect the debt for them.
+The creditor will either sell the debt to a third-party collection agency to collect the debt.
+Or they will have their internal collection department to collect the debt for them.
 Collection accounts remain on your report for 7 years.

-- Repossessions or Foreclosures: If you fail to make payments on your mortgage or car loan it will result in a repossession or foreclosure.
+- Repossessions or Foreclosures: If you fail to make payments on your mortgage or car loan, it will result in repossession or foreclosure.
 Foreclosures and repossessions will stay on your credit report for 7 years.

 Can You Remove Late Payments From Your Credit Report?

 You can dispute any information on your credit report, including late payments.
 If you believe a late payment is being reported in error, you can directly contact the credit bureaus and dispute it.
 The credit bureau will contact the creditor asking them to validate the late payment is accurate.
 If the creditor fails to respond with satisfactory information within 30 days, the credit bureau will remove the late payment from your report.